OP-TED/ted-xml-data-converter/README.md

 Basic usage instructions for developers to run the code in their own system is available [here](usage-information.md).

-An API for this converter will be made available soon.
+An API for the converter is temporarily available as part of the eNotices2 Publication API.
+Documentation is available at [TED API Documentation](https://docs.ted.europa.eu/api/endpoints/enotices2-ted-europa-eu-esenders.html) or the [eNotices2 Public API endpoints Documentation](https://enotices2.ted.europa.eu/esenders/webjars/swagger-ui/index.html).

 ## Versioning scheme